viktorlott/ZeroKnowledgeProof/README.md

 <br/>
 This project is meant for learning purposes only.
 I though this was super cool, so i decided to try making it.
-There is some stuff i still want to add, for example, a changes for the Prover to provide a secret that the verifier then uses with their secret.
+There is some stuff i still want to add, for example, a chance for the Prover to provide a secret of their own that the verifier then concats with their secret.
 This will help the Prover stay more annonymous because the Verifier can't pre-generate Proofs that they then can use to identify the Prover.
 <br/>
 If there is a weakness with my implementation, please make an issue.